Hatfield rail crash: Cause

 A preliminary investigation found a rail had fragmented as trains passed and that the likely cause was "rolling contact fatigue" (defined as multiple surface-breaking cracks).
 Such cracks are caused by high loads where the wheels contact the rail.
 Repeated high loading causes fatigue cracks to grow.
 When they reach a critical size, the rail fails.
 Portions of the failed track at Hatfield were reassembled and numerous fatigue cracks were identified.
 They contributed to the spalling of the running surface to around 5 mm deep and 100 mm long.

 The problem was known about before the accident; a letter from the infrastructure company Railtrack in December 1999 warned that the existing Railtrack Line Specification was insufficient to guard against this type of fatigue.
 Replacement rails were made available but never delivered to the correct location for installation.

 Since privatisation, Railtrack had divested the engineering knowledge of British Rail to contractors.
-While it had comprehensive maintenance procedures that might have prevented the accident if followed appropriately, later investigation showed there was a serious problem with the experience and working knowledge of staff.
+While it had comprehensive maintenance procedures that might have prevented the accident if followed appropriately, later investigation showed there were serious deficiencies in the experience and working knowledge of staff.
 In a subsequent interview, the Zone Quality Standards Manager said, "I do not have knowledge of railway engineering nor railway safety", which was completely contrary to the written requirements for the role.
 In May 1999, the Head of Track had said that insufficiently-skilled work was causing more rails to break.
 Railtrack did not know how many other cases of rail fatigue around the network could lead to a similar accident.
 It consequently imposed over 1,800 emergency speed restrictions and instigated a costly nationwide track replacement programme.
 The company was subject to "enforcement" by the Rail Regulator, Tom Winsor.